Albert Zafy

-Albert Zafy (1 May 1927 – 13 October 2017) was a Malagasy politician and educator who served as President of Madagascar from 27 March 1993 to 5 September 1996.
+Albert Zafy (1 May 1927 – 13 October 2017) was a Malagasy politician and educator who served as the fourth president of Madagascar from 1993 to 1996.
 In 1988, he founded the National Union for Democracy and Development (UNDD).

 In 1992, Zafy stood as a presidential candidate against President Didier Ratsiraka.
 The election soon became a run-off between the two candidates.
 In 1993, Zafy won the run-off election in a landslide, receiving 67% of the vote.
 During his presidency, Zafy received poor polling numbers due to an economic decline with accusations of corruption in his office.
 He was impeached in 1996 and then defeated by Ratsiraka in the 1996 presidential election.
 After leaving office, Zafy remained active in politics as an opposition leader under successive administrations.

 Early life and early career

 Zafy was born in Ambilobe, Diana Region on 1 May 1927.
 He studied at the University of Montpellier in France.

+He married Thérèse Zafy during the 1960s in a traditional Antankarana wedding ceremony.
+The couple had three children - Aimé Zafy, Sylvie Zafy, and Richard "Titus" Zafy.

 After his return to Madagascar he became Minister of Public Health and Social Affairs under Gabriel Ramanantsoa.
 After Didier Ratsiraka took power in 1975, Zafy resigned from the government and joined the University of Madagascar.

 Early political career

 Opposition leader in the early 1990s

 In 1988 he founded the National Union for Democracy and Development (UNDD).
 At a national conference of the opposition in 1990, Zafy was elected as President of the Committee of Active Forces (CFV), a cooperation group of several opposition parties, including Zafy's UNDD.
 On 16 July 1991, the CFV declared the creation of an alternative government, with Zafy as its Prime Minister.
 Zafy was detained for a week in late July 1991 and was met with a crowd of about 100,000 supporters upon his release.
 He was subsequently wounded during a protest.
 The opposition was ultimately successful in forcing Ratsiraka to agree to the Panorama Convention, which established a transitional government and stripped Ratsiraka of most of his powers, on 31 October 1991.
-Zafy oversaw the transition as head of the High State Authority, which, along with the Social and Economic Recovery Council, replaced the Supreme Revolutionary Council and the National Assembly during the 1991–1993 transitional period.
+Zafy oversaw the transition as head of the High Authority of the State, which, along with the Social and Economic Recovery Council, replaced the Supreme Revolutionary Council and the National Assembly during the 1991–1993 transitional period.